david-rockwood/fimpad/README.md

 ---

-If you have a model that is capable of FIM, but it uses unusual FIM control tokens, you can set the FIM tokens in the FIMpad settings window.
+If you’re using a model with non-standard FIM control tokens, you can configure them manually in the FIMpad settings window.

-If you have a model that does not have FIM control tokens, you can still use FIMpad for completion.
-To do this, set the FIM tokens in the FIMpad settings window to empty strings.
-Then only the prefix will be sent to the LLM server.
-With the FIM tokens set to empty strings, you can also do system/user/assistant chat with instruct models, if you put the chat template role tokens in the prefix text.
+If your model does not support FIM tokens at all, you can still use FIMpad for standard completion.
+To do so, set the FIM tokens in the settings to empty strings.
+This will cause FIMpad to send only the prefix text to the server.
+In this mode, you can also use instruction-tuned models with chat templates by typing role tokens (`<|im_start|>`, etc.) directly into your prefix.
+FIMpad has templates with role tokens already prepared at `Library → Chat Starters`.

-If you ever want to check if your suffix is actually being sent to the LLM server, check the log by pressing Alt+L (or use the menu entry at `AI -> Show Log`.)
-The logged events are one JSON object per generation.
-Log events have a "mode" name that will have a value of either "completion generation" or "FIM generation".
-Additionally, completion generation events will not have a "suffix" name or associated value.
+To verify whether your suffix is being sent to the server, open the log via `Alt+L` (or `AI → Show Log`).
+Each generation event is logged as a JSON object with a `"mode"` field: either `"completion generation"` or `"FIM generation"`.
+Completion generations will not include a `"suffix"` field.

 ---

 ## The Library menu

-The rightmost menu in FIMpad is the Library menu.
-The Library menu contains documentation, chat starters, public domain books, and all of the examples that you will find in this README.
-When you select something in the Library menu, it opens as a new tab in FIMpad.
-The files in the Library menu are all .txt and .md files that are bundled with FIMpad.
+The rightmost menu in FIMpad is the **Library** menu.
+It contains documentation, chat starters, public-domain books, and all examples included in this README.
+Selecting any item opens it as a new tab in FIMpad.
+All library items are bundled `.txt` and `.md` files.

-You will probably find it easier to load the examples below via the Library menu, since copying some of them from this webpage can give you leading spaces from the block quote formatting.
-Find the examples in `Library -> README Examples`.
+You’ll likely find it easier to load examples from the Library menu than copying them directly from this web page, since web formatting often introduces unwanted leading spaces.
+Find the examples under:
+**Library → README Examples**

 ---

 ## Example 1: A simple completion

-FIMpad uses tags enclosed in triple brackets to differentiate FIMpad tags from the rest of the text.
-There are four classes of tags.
-We start with the most important type of tag: the FIM tag.
+FIMpad uses triple-bracketed tags to distinguish FIMpad-specific instructions from regular text.
+There are four tag types—begin with the most important: the **FIM tag**.

-See how a FIM tag looks before you execute it below.
+Here’s how a FIM tag looks before execution:

 > Four score and seven[[[50]]]

-Here, 50 is the max number of tokens that the LLM will be allowed to generate when the FIM tag is executed.
+Here, `50` is the maximum number of tokens the LLM is allowed to generate.

-To execute the FIM tag, first place the caret within the FIM tag, or immediately after the last closing bracket.
-The caret is the blinking marker for the position within the text where you are typing.
-(Many also call this a cursor, but in FIMpad the term caret is used to disambiguate between the text cursor and the mouse cursor.)
+To execute the tag:
+1. Place the cursor (caret) **within** the FIM tag or **immediately after** the last closing bracket.
+   *(In FIMpad, we use “caret” to distinguish the text cursor from the mouse cursor.)*

-With the caret within or immediately after the FIM tag, execute the tag by pressing Alt+G (or select `AI -> Generate` in the menu.)
-The FIM tag will be deleted, and FIMpad will send the text before the tag to the LLM server as prefix text, and then the LLM server will respond with 50 or fewer tokens that the LLM deems most likely to appear after the prefix.
-The response will be streamed into the text editor starting at the location where the FIM tag was before it was deleted.
-When the response completes, it will look something like this:
+2. Press `Alt+G` (or select `AI → Generate` from the menu).

+The FIM tag will be deleted, and FIMpad will send the text before the tag as prefix text to the server.
+The server will respond with up to 50 tokens deemed most likely to follow.
+The response is streamed into the editor at the former tag location.

+After generation, the result may look like this:

 > Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 >
 > Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived

-There is variability in LLM output, so your results may not look exactly like those above.
+Note: LLM outputs vary.
+Your result may differ slightly.

 ---

 ## Example 2: Fill in the middle.

-In the prior example there was no text after the FIM tag, so it was generated as a completion.
-But if you are using an LLM capable of FIM (Fill In the Middle), and if you have the FIM tokens for it set correctly in the FIMpad settings window, you will get a FIM generation when you execute a FIM tag and there is text after the tag.
+In the previous example, there was no text after the FIM tag—so it functioned as a completion.
+But with an FIM-capable model and properly configured FIM tokens, you can generate text *between* a prefix and a suffix.

-With FIM tags, text that appears before the FIM tag is *prefix*.
-Text that appears after the tag is *suffix*.
+Text before the tag = **prefix**
+Text after the tag = **suffix**

-Let's look at an example that generates a Bash script.
-It uses a technique that you might call "declare what follows."
-In the prefix, describe what you want to be generated at the tag.
-Then optionally give a suffix that is something you would expect to see come after it.
-See below, before the FIM tag is executed.
+Here’s an example that generates a Bash script:

 ```
 #!/bin/bash